Creamer's Field was originally part of Creamer's Dairy.

 Southeast Alaska, belonging to birds who winter in the Central Valley of

-The festival includes an opening reception and art
+The festival in the past have included an opening reception and art

 show, multimedia presentations, demonstrations such as bird banding,

-crafts for kids, crane calling contest, workshops, tours, "Brunch with
+crafts for kids, a crane calling contest, workshops, tours, "Brunch with

 the Cranes" including healthy food and live music, crane watches